University Investments and Endowment Funds

-The University of Michigan investment policies are governed and authorized by University Bylaws and the Board of Regents.
-Principal sources of authorization are the University Bylaws and the Uniform Prudent Management ofInstitutional Funds Act (UPMIFA) enacted by the State of Michigan in 2009.
+The University of Michigan’s investment policies are governed and authorized by University Bylaws and the Board of Regents.
+The university is subject to the Uniform Prudent Management ofInstitutional Funds Act (UPMIFA) enacted by the State of Michigan in 2009.

-Types of Funds:
+Types of Funds

-The University Investment Pool (UIP) provides depositors daily access to their funds without risk of loss, with a corresponding rate of return.
-Under the UIP distribution policy approved by the Board of Regents, the rate of return is based on the 90-Day U.S. Treasury Bill rate with such rate not to exceed 2.50% in any event.
-Depositors receive distributions calculated on the basis of their month‐end cash balances, whether positive or negative.
-Depositors are defined as University school, college, department or unit cash balances in total by fund-department identification (ID).
-Distributions are credited or debited to each fund-department ID chartfield automatically at month end.
-A special request can be made to have distributions applied to a parent department ID chartfield.
-UIP distributes to a more detailed chartfield combination (i.e. project/grant) would be the responsibility of the individual unit.
-Monthly UIP distributions are not distributed to sponsored programs, agency or endowment funds.
+The UIP provides depositors daily access to their funds without risk of loss, with a corresponding rate of return.
+Pursuant to the UIP distribution policy approved by the Board of Regents, the rate of return is based on the 90‐day U.S. Treasury Bill rate with such rate not to exceed 2.50% in any event.
+Depositors receive distributions calculated on the basis of their month‐end UIP balances, whether positive or negative.
+Depositors are defined as university school, college, or unit cash balances in total by Fund‐Department combination.

+UIP distributions are credited (or debited if negative balance) to each Fund‐Department combination automatically monthly, at month‐end.
+A request can be made to have distributions applied to a predetermined chartfield.
+UIP distributions to more detailed chartfield combinations(i.e. project/grant) are the responsibility of individual units.
+Monthly UIP distributions are generally not distributed to sponsored programs, agency or endowment funds.

-Quasi‐endowment funds have the same investment strategy as true endowments.
-The principal differences are that quasi‐endowments may be established using internal department funds and the principal balance may be withdrawn and expended, based upon University policy, generally after a minimum five‐year investment period or lock‐up.
+Quasi‐endowment funds have the same long‐term investment strategy as true endowments.
+The primary differences are that quasi‐endowments may be established using internal department funds and the principal balance may be withdrawn and expended, based upon university policy, generally after a minimum five‐year investment period or lock‐up.
 The same lock‐up period applies to quarterly distributions that are re‐invested into the quasi‐endowment.
-The minimum amount needed to establish a quasi‐endowment fund is $50,000 of University internal funds or $10,000 of donor‐directed external funds.
+The minimum amount needed to establish a quasi‐endowment fund is $50,000 of university internal funds or $25,000 of donor‐directed external funds.

 University Endowment Fund